-- Melt butter and whisk vigorously together with sugar, brown sugar, eggs, vanilla, cinnamon and salt.
+- Melt butter and whisk vigorously with sugar, brown sugar, eggs, vanilla, cinnamon and salt.
 Pour nearly all of mixture onto apples, retaining a few tablespoons for topping.

 - Arrange remaining apple slices in an overlapping pattern on top of custard until complete.
 Spoon reserved custard filling on top of apple layer.